What is the difference between a registrar and a celebrant?

 My lowest price is £350 for venues within five miles of Teignmouth.

 Payment is preferably by bank transfer.
 An initial deposit of £100 is payable to secure your date and the balance payable eight weeks before your ceremony.

 I also offer a barter service: your skills + the deposit, for my ceremony crafting, writing and leading skills.
-For example, I have just had two days of apple tree pruning done in exchange for a ceremony in a few months time.
+For example, at the beginning of the year I was given two days of apple tree pruning in exchange for a ceremony due to take place later in the year.

 Are you qualified?

 I trained as a celebrant with Green Fuse and gained five years of experience as a casual deputy registrar.

 Is it a good idea for us to book a long time before our ceremony?

 I am willing to take bookings from twenty-four months to six weeks before a ceremony.